 Gratitude is revolutionary.
 It is evolutionary.
 It is a complete reframing of the world.
 It’s like putting on a whole new set of glasses.
 It is seeing the world through the eyes of beauty, wonder and appreciation.
 It is an act of radical relationship- of giving love and appreciation and the energy of creation BACK to the world.
 It’s our very best way of saying THANK YOU to one another, the earth, and to GOD.

 Anyone can practice gratitude.
 I have introduced gratitude circles in academic halls where rationality is the highest value and within minutes I have experienced those same academics drop into radiant joy as they connect with their own hearts and with one another.
-I practice it with my children who are 3 and 6, and we go round and round and round sometimes for half an hour naming all of the things we are each thankful for.
+I practice it with my children, and we go round and round and round sometimes for half an hour naming all of the things we are each thankful for.
 I use it in my friendships, my relationships, my work, and my prayers.

 Yes, gratitude is a prayer, and the more I remember to practice it, the happier I am and the more grateful I feel to be alive.